nalbert9/Cloud_Computing/P4_Serverless/README.md

-# Serverless TODO
+# Serverless Application

-To implement this project you need to implement a simple TODO application using AWS Lambda and Serverless framework.
-Search for all the `TODO:` comments in the code to find the placeholders that you need to implement.
+This project need to implement an application using AWS Lambda and Serverless framework.

 # Functionality of the application

-This appliation will allow to create/remove/update/get TODO items.
-Each TODO item can optionally have an attachment image.
-Each user only has access to TODO items that he/she has created.
+This appliation will allow to create/remove/update/get items.
+Each item can optionally have an attachment image.
+Each user only has access to items that he/she has created.

 # Functions to be implemented

-To implement this project you need to implement the following functions and configure them in the `serverless.yml` file:
+To implement this project we need to implement the following functions and configure them in the `serverless.yml` file:

 * `Auth` - this function should implement a custom authorizer for API Gateway that should be added to all other functions.
 * `GetTodos` - should return all TODOs for a current user.